viktor-ferenczi/performance-improvements/README.md

 Please vote on the [support ticket](https://support.keenswh.com/spaceengineers/pc/topic/24146-performance-mysafezone-issafe-is-called-frequently-but-not-cached)

+**1.203.022**: While Keen reduced the GC pressure (memory allocations) by using a `ReuseCollection`, it is not enough.
+The main issue is repeating this expensive check frequently without caching it.
+Therefore the caching implemented by this plugin is still required.

 ### Reducing frequent memory allocations

 Game update 1.202.066 (Automaton) attempted to fix [the slowness](https://support.keenswh.com/spaceengineers/pc/topic/24210-performance-pre-calculate-or-cache-mydefinitionid-tostring-results),